First year planning

 Follow these steps to register for classes after you have created your timetable.

 1) Determine your initial registration time

-Check your assigned Initial Registration Time in Aurora Student from July 5 onward.
+To check your assigned Initial Registration Time in Aurora Student:

 - Select the “Enrolment & Academic Records” tab, then